 The target phrase in Unit 4 is I have, and the target vocabulary words are apple, paper, crayons, and book.

 Learn a New Phrase

 Lesson 1 in each unit is all about introducing vocabulary.
-Joy School does this with videos of American kids in authentic speaking situations.
+Joy School English does this with videos of American kids in authentic speaking situations.

 Notice how the target phrase (I have) as well as the target vocabulary (book, paper, crayons, apple) are integrated into the video.